apigee/apigee-go-gen/docs/index.md

   limiting flexibility in terms of re-use and customization.
 This often leads Apigee customers to develop their own systems to manage, adapt, and deploy these bundles across environments.

-What if there was a better way? ...
+**What if there was a better way?** ...

-I propose using YAML to represent API Proxies in combination with a powerful Go style templating engine.
+You can define Apigee API Proxies using YAML configuration files and customize them with a flexible templating system.

 This approach has the potential to address the current challenges, offering: